 A mammogram is an X-ray image of the breast that technologists use to look for abnormalities and changes in breast tissue.
 Getting an accurate image of the breast makes pinpointing problems much more precise and improves early detection of breast cancer—even before a lump can be felt.

-First, an Inspira technologist will position you in front of the mammography machine, and your breasts will be held in place by two compression plates.
+During a mammogram imaging procedure, a technologist will position you in front of the mammography machine and one breast will be held in place by two compression plates.

 While remaining as still as possible, the machine will capture multiple low-dose X-ray images of your breast.
 The procedure will then be repeated on your other breast, capturing one side-by-side view and one top-to-bottom view of each breast.
 This approach allows the technologist to see the breast tissue clearly in three dimensions, which is especially crucial to identifying breast cancers that may be hidden or obscured by overlapping breast tissue on standard mammography.

 Yes, the X-ray images taken during a mammogram use a very small amount of radiation.

 You will only need to undress on top, so it’s best to wear a two-piece outfit that’s easy to take off and put on.
 Avoid wearing jewelry that may interfere with the X-ray images.
 And remember to avoid deodorant and lotion as well.
 If you forget, you should be sure to tell your technologist that you have deodorant on.

 Some people find mammograms uncomfortable or painful.
 Try scheduling your mammogram at least one week after your last menstrual period, when your breasts are less likely to feel tender or sensitive.
 If you experience pain during the exam, you can ask your technologist to adjust the plates.